smallstep/certificates/docs/GETTING_STARTED.md

 In the masthead navigation click **Credentials** (key symbol) and then "OAuth consent screen" from the subnav.
 Fill out naming details, all mandatory fields, and decide if your app is of type **Public** or **Internal**.
-Internal will make sure the access scope is bound to your G-Suite organization. **Publi** will let anybody with a Google Account log in, incl. `gmail.com` accounts.
+Internal will make sure the access scope is bound to your G-Suite organization. **Public** will let anybody with a Google Account log in, incl. `gmail.com` accounts.

 Move back to **Credentials** on the subnav and choose "OAuth client ID" from the